Rumors Westerners Have About Beans

 According to a study published in Nutrition in October 2020, claims that soy interferes with nutrient absorption are not well supported.
 And unless you’re eating soy 24/7, it’s not going to cause a drastic drop in nutrients.
 Studies have shown that higher temperatures decrease the amount of oxalates or lectins in food.
 If you want to offset the potential harm, you can always cook beans.
 “I believe the many benefits of eating soy outweigh the harm,” Fflugrat said.

-The bottom line is that the only rumors Westerners have about beans are rumors.
+The bottom line is that the only rumors Westerners have regarding beans are rumors.
 “Plant estrogens in soy and soy protein, known as isoflavones, may function differently depending on people’s hormonal status, the food they eat, and whether the study is in animals or humans,” said Harvard TH Chan School of Public Health.
 However, he said that it is certain that soybeans are good for the body rather than harming our body.

 The American Cancer Society has proven that soy foods are healthy and safe, and the American Heart Association also recommends that soy can lower cholesterol and lower the risk of heart disease.
 In July 2020, the Journal of Geriatric Cardiology found that soy stabilizes blood pressure levels.
 A diet that includes soy also helps maintain a healthy weight and is full of protein, calcium, magnesium, and other important nutrients.